South Carolina Highlights

 Smoking Attributable Deaths per Year: | 7,230 |

-Adult smoking data come from CDC's 2022 Behavioral Risk Factor Surveillance System.
+Adult smoking and tobacco use data come from CDC’s 2023 Behavioral Risk Factor Surveillance System; adult tobacco use includes cigarettes, smokeless tobacco and e-cigarettes.
 High school smoking data come from the 2021 Youth Risk Behavior Surveillance System.
-Middle school smoking rate is taken from the 2017 Youth Tobacco Survey.
-A current high school tobacco use rate is not available for this state.
+A current high school tobacco use rate and middle school smoking rate are not available for this state.

 South Carolina Information